 Although essential oils are generally considered safe, there’s still a chance that you could be allergic to one.
 And because they’re so concentrated, you could experience irritation if they’re used incorrectly.

-If the care team at the hospital is providing the aromatherapy during labor, they’ll handle all the work.
+If the care team at the hospital is providing the aromatherapy for labor pain management, they’ll handle all the work.
 But make sure to discuss the scents you prefer and let them know if you have any known allergies.

 Certain scents can bring back memories